ml-explore/mlx/docs/src/dev/extensions.rst

         StreamOrDevice s = {} // Stream on which to schedule the operation );

-This operation itself can call other operations within it if needed.
-The simplest way to implement this operation is in terms of existing operations:
+The simplest way to this operation is in terms of existing operations:

 .. code-block:: C++